Supplication: In Christianity

 In Christianity, the prayer of supplication for health by and on behalf of the sick is referenced in early Christian writings in the New Testament, especially James 5:13-16.

-One example of supplication is the Western Christian ritual of novena (from novem, the Latin word for "nine") wherein one repeatedly asks for the same favor over a period of nine days.
+One example of supplication is the Western Christian ritual of novena (from novem, the Latin word for 'nine') wherein one repeatedly asks for the same favor over a period of nine days.
 This ritual began in Spain during the Middle Ages when a nine-day period of hymns and prayers led up to a Christmas feast, a period which ended with gift giving.
 A contemporary Christian example of supplication is the practice of the Daily Prayer for Peace by the Community of Christ where a member prays for peace each day at a specified time.
 Philippians 4:6 says, "Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God."

 In Hinduism

-In Hinduism, prārthanā is the Sanskrit term that denotes the practice of supplication to a deity.
-It one of the various preparatory rites performed before pūjā (ritualistic worship of a deity), performed for the purpose of the purification of the devotee.
+In Hinduism, प्रार्थना is the Sanskrit term that denotes the practice of supplication to a deity.
+It one of the various preparatory rites performed before (ritualistic worship of a deity), performed for the purpose of the purification of the devotee.